LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

     connecting to Utimaco CardManUSB 0
     > A0 A4 00 00 02 7F 10
-    < [] 6E 0
+    < [] 6E 00
     'Status word exception: checking error - Class (CLA) not supported!' disconnecting from Utimaco CardManUSB 0
-    disconnecting from Utimaco CardManUSB 0
+    release from Utimaco CardManUSB 0

 To implement an error checking chain, create an `ErrorCheckingChain
 <apidocs/smartcard.sw.ErrorCheckingChain.ErrorCheckingChain.html>`_
 object with the desired error checking strategies, and set this chain object as the card connection error checking chain.
-The card connection will use the chain for error checking upon reception of a response apdu:
+The card connection will use the chain for error checking upon reception of a response apdu.

 Writing a custom error checker
 ------------------------------